-Mr. MICHAEL BLOOMBERG (Mayor, New York City): It is with the strength of these emotions, as well as the concrete, glass and steel that is brought in day by day that we will build on the footprints of the past the foundation of the future.
+MICHAEL BLOOMBERG: It is with the strength of these emotions, as well as the concrete, glass and steel that is brought in day by day that we will build on the footprints of the past the foundation of the future.

 ADLER: The event was sponsored by New York Neighbors for American Values, a coalition of civic, religious and civil rights organizations formed to support the right of the cultural center to go forward.
 James Forbes, the senior minister emeritus of the Riverside Church, said the ground here is sacred but any celebration of sacredness must not desecrate what is sacred to others.

-Mr. JAMES FORBES (Senior Minister Emeritus, Riverside Church): And my God has told me that whenever I claim sacredness, I must make sure that it does not lead to the diminishment of the value and the work of my brothers and sisters of all sorts of religious traditions.
+JAMES FORBES: And my God has told me that whenever I claim sacredness, I must make sure that it does not lead to the diminishment of the value and the work of my brothers and sisters of all sorts of religious traditions.